Test series win over Bangladesh leaves India where on WTC points table? Get to know

 Story highlights

-After beating Bangladesh in the Test series, India solidified its position on the 2023 WTC points.
+After beating Bangladesh in the Test series, India solidified its position on the 2023 WTC points table.
 They now have to make sure they are beating Australia 4-0 at home to cement its place in the finals.

-After beating Bangladesh in the Test series, India solidified its position on the 2023 WTC points.
+After beating Bangladesh in the Test series, India solidified its position on the 2023 WTC points table.
 They now have to make sure they are beating Australia 4-0 at home to cement its place in the finals.

 After beating Bangladesh in the second Test on Sunday in Dhaka, India not only won the Test series but also solidified its position on the 2023 WTC points table.
 India is currently placed second on the table with 58.93% while Australia is on number one spot with 76.92%.